AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection

 \subsection{Qualitative Analysis}

-To intuitively validate the reasoning capability and interpretability of AULLM++, we visualize the feature evolution process in Fig.~\ref{fig:vizz}.
-Compared to the diffuse and scattered activation patterns of the baseline 3D-CNN (Fig.~\ref{fig:vizz}b), which often drift toward irrelevant background noise or static facial contours, AULLM++ exhibits a highly precise, coarse-to-fine refinement trajectory.
-As illustrated, the mid-level features (Fig.~\ref{fig:vizz}c) effectively capture the transient, high-frequency texture variations inherent to micro-expressions, highlighting the subtle edge deformations.
-Subsequently, the high-level features (Fig.~\ref{fig:vizz}d) consolidate these fine-grained cues into coherent semantic regions.
-Driven by the R-AUGNN's structural instructions, this multi-granular integration enables the final attention map (Fig.~\ref{fig:vizz}e) to precisely target anatomically significant muscles.
-For instance, the model accurately localizes the \textit{zygomaticus major} for AU12 and distinctly isolates the specific muscle groups for the complex AU6+12+17 combination.
-This explicitly demonstrates our framework's capacity to disentangle subtle, co-occurring facial dynamics under physical guidance rather than relying on statistical guesswork.
+To illustrate the feature behavior and interpretability of AULLM++, we visualize the feature evolution process in Fig.~\ref{fig:vizz}.
+Compared with the diffuse and scattered activation patterns of the baseline 3D-CNN (Fig.~\ref{fig:vizz}b), which often drift toward irrelevant background noise or static facial contours, AULLM++ exhibits a clearer coarse-to-fine refinement trajectory.
+As illustrated, the mid-level features (Fig.~\ref{fig:vizz}c) capture transient high-frequency texture variations in micro-expressions, highlighting subtle edge deformations.
+The high-level features (Fig.~\ref{fig:vizz}d) then consolidate these fine-grained cues into coherent semantic regions.
+Driven by the R-AUGNN's structural instructions, this multi-granular integration enables the final attention map (Fig.~\ref{fig:vizz}e) to target anatomically significant muscles.
+For instance, the model localizes the \textit{zygomaticus major} for AU12 and isolates the relevant muscle groups for the complex AU6+12+17 combination.
+This suggests that our framework can disentangle subtle, co-occurring facial dynamics under physical guidance more effectively than purely data-driven visual baselines.